LevelbossMike/firstiwaslike/source/_posts/2011-11-01-getting-started-with-torquebox-2-dot-x-for-fun-and-profit.markdown

 Other major problems
 ----------------------
-I don't know if I am the only one who was not aware of the fact that though on MacOS Ruby's require statement is NOT case sensitive on Ubuntu it is.
+I don't know if I am the only one who was not aware of the fact that though on MacOS Ruby's require statement is NOT case sensitive but on Ubuntu it is.
 I tried to require the ruby-geocoder in my test-application and
 ```ruby
 require 'Geocoder'
 ```